-□ Solution:
+□ Name: delegation

-■ Delegation is a way of reusing and extending the behavior of a class.
+- Intent - Delegation allows objects to share behavior without using inheritance and without duplicating code - Solution - Delegation is a way of reusing and extending the behavior of a class.
 It works writing a new class that incorporates the functionality of the original class by using an instance of the original class and calling its methods.

-☐ Consequences:
+Consequences

-- Behavior can be changed at run-time (comparing to inheritance that is static) - ☐ The 'delegate' is hidden to delegator's clients - More difficult to implement comparing to inheritance
+- Behavior can be changed at run-time (comparing to inheritance that is static) - The 'delegate' is hidden to delegator's clients - More difficult to implement comparing to inheritance